vyos/vyos-build/README.md

 There are several directories with their own purpose:

  * `build/`    Used for temporary files used for the build and for build artifacts
+ * `data/`     Data required for building the ISO (e.g. boot splash/configs)
+ * `packages/` This directory has two meanings.
+First it can hold arbitrary *.deb packages which will be embeded into the resulting ISO, but it also holds Jenkins Pipeline definitions for required VyOS packages.
+               Among other things those packages will be: Linux Kernel, FRR, Netfiler...
  * `scripts/`  Scripts that are used for the build process
- * `data/`    Data required for building the ISO (e.g. boot splash/configs)
  * `tools/`    Scripts that are used for maintainer's tasks automation and other purposes, but not during ISO build process
+ * `vars/`     Jenkins Pipeline library for reusable functions

 # Building images using Docker